bguns/wh2-luadb/README.md

 A modding tool for Total War: Warhammer 2 that can automatically generate Lua data tables from game DB files.
 When used as a tool, it can do so for specific packfiles or extracted DB files.
 It can also be used in conjunction with [Kaedrin's Mod Manager](https://github.com/Kaedrin/warhammer-mod-manager) to automatically generate these Lua scripts for all currently active mods when a user launches the game.
 It uses [RPFM](https://github.com/Frodo45127/rpfm)'s library to manage packfiles and their contents.

 ## Installation for players
-First, make sure you are subscribed to the companion mod for this tool, found <here - WIP, should be finished soon>.
+First, make sure you are subscribed to the companion mod for this tool, found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2397502316).

 1. Download the latest binaries from the [Releases](https://github.com/bguns/wh2-luadb/releases) page.
 2. Unzip both executables to the same directory as Kaedrin's Mod Manager (i.e. the directory that contains Warhammer2MM.exe)